cwasser/DemoWebshop/README.md

 # Where to find the SPA plugin for jQuery

 For checking out my SPA plugin for jQuery, you can check my profile and take a look at the jquery-spa repository.
-It is available on https://github.com/cwasser/jquery-spa
+It is available on https://github.com/cwasser/jquery-spa.
+Since this plugin is currently not available as an NPM package nor directly downloadable in the jQuery plugin repository, you need to checkout the git repository of this plugin first and then link it locally to the npm modules of the demo webshop.

 # How to contribute?